 P2P and torrenting

-For beginners, BitTorrent seems to be allowed overall servers unlike a lot of other VPNs, which not only don’t stop your ISP from throttling your data but might even throttle your data themselves, rendering the use of a VPN ineffective.
+For starters, P2P seems to be allowed on all servers unlike a lot of other VPNs, which not only don’t stop your ISP from throttling your data but might even throttle your data themselves, rendering the use of a VPN ineffective.

 Online censorship in China and elsewhere

-While it’s hard to say without physically traveling to China and trying to climb over the Great Firewall with Namecheap VPN, our professional opinion would indicate that you could, at least through the Windows app, bypass China’s stringent censorship with Namecheap VPN using its Scramble mode for OpenVPN connection.
+While it’s hard to say without physically traveling to China and trying to climb over the Great Firewall with this service, our professional opinion would indicate that you could bypass China’s stringent censorship with Namecheap VPN using its Scramble mode for OpenVPN connection.

 There’s also a list of servers in relatively small countries in Europe (Romania and Slovakia, for example), where there’s more room to breathe on the Internet surveillance and censorship front.
 But if you’re going to spend more time in a country where using the internet is restricted, we advise choosing one of the top VPNs for China.